bimdata/python-api-client/docs/BcfApi.md

 import time
 import bimdata_api_client
 from bimdata_api_client.api import bcf_api
-from bimdata_api_client.model.comment_request import CommentRequest from bimdata_api_client.model.comment import Comment from pprint import pprint
+from bimdata_api_client.model.edit_comment_request import EditCommentRequest from bimdata_api_client.model.edit_comment import EditComment from pprint import pprint
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.